ritmun/oathtool-for-mac/README.md

 2. Create the encrypted files you'll need to create the token.
-    - In your auth settings (i.e. in your okta account, or your sso credentials settings page for your org)
+    - In your organization's SSO two-factor auth settings
-      - Create a `key`.
-This is the `key` used to create the token.
+      - Create a `key` (aka _token_).
+This is the `key` used to create the auth token.
 Save it.
 Choose `totp` type, if asked.
-      - Find your `QR code` on the confirmation screen when the `key` is generated.
-Save it.
+      - Find your `QR code` (aka _Secret Key_) on the confirmation screen when the barcode is generated.
+Save it, removing spaces between 4 char blocks.
     - On your localhost
         - Clone this repository.
 Rename the cloned directory to `.oathtool`, and move it under your home directory `~/`
         - Inside this folder, save your `QR code` and `key` in separate files named `qrcode` and `key`, with no extension.
 You'll delete these later.